n0umen0n/hypha-migration-suite/README.md

 # Hypha Token Migration Suite

-A complete solution for HYPHA token migration from Telos to Base network, including frontend interface and backend API for USDC transfers.
+A complete solution for HYPHA token migration from Telos to Base network, including frontend interface and backend API for HYPHA token minting.

 ## Projects